strange-type/DanielFridgren/src/content/blog/on-cultural-malleability.md

 tags: ["culture", "adaptation", "systems thinking", "design thinking"]
 author: "Daniel Fridgren"
 heroImage: "/images/blog-images/wiki-sinaloa-raJrSL-LfVg-unsplash.jpg"
-heroImageCaption: "Photo by Avinash Kumar on Unsplash"
+heroImageCaption: "Photo by Wiki Sinaloa on Unsplash"
 ---

 Contrary to some popular narratives, I’d argue that humanity’s most powerful adaptive capacity is not technology, but culture.
 More precisely: *cultural malleability*.